India–Malta relations: High level visits

+Military Relations

+Malta being strategically located in the middle of the Mediterranean Sea, between the continents of Africa and Europe, regularly hosts the international visiting ships calling on its ports for bilateral goodwill visits as well as for business and transshipment purposes.
+The Indian naval ships have similarly visited Malta few times in the recent past.
+This includes 3-day goodwill visit of Indian survey ship INS Darshak in April 2002.
+INS Tarangini visited Malta on 26 Feb- 1 March 2007; 20-22 June 2015, 6 Oct., 2015; and 20-23 May 2018.

+Lieutenant Colonel Neil Hampton from the Armed Forces of Malta, held the European Union flag in the 77th Republic Day Parade of India on 26th January 2026.
+Lieutenant Colonel visited India as part of the European Union contingent who accompanied the President of the European Council Antonio Costa and the President of the European Commission Ursula von der Leyen during their visit as Chief Guests of the Indian Government.

 Diplomatic missions

 Malta has a High Commission in Delhi.
 The High Commission was opened on 2007 and its offices were officially inaugurated on 7 January 2010 by the Former Deputy Prime Minister and Foreign Minister of Malta, Tonio Borg and the Former Minister of State in the Ministry of External Affairs of India, Preneet Kaur.
 Malta also has Consulates in Mumbai, Chennai and Kolkata.

 India had a High Commission in Malta from 1992 to 2002.
-The Indian High Commission was re-opened in year 2018.
+The Indian High Commission was re-opened in year 2018 in Santa Venera.
+India also has a consulate in Santa Venera.